mohammed-a-khan/MPF/FRAMEWORK_USER_GUIDE.md

 # CS Test Automation Framework - User Guide

-This comprehensive guide provides detailed instructions for implementing and using the CS Test Automation Framework with real-world examples from the Akhan application.
+This comprehensive guide provides detailed instructions for implementing and using the CS Test Automation Framework with real-world examples.

 ## 📋 Table of Contents